reubano/ongeza/README.rst

     │   ├── __init__.py
     │   ├── standard.rc
     │   ├── test.py
-    │   └── test_bump.py
+    │   └── test_ongeza.py
     └── tox.ini

 Design Principles
 -----------------

 - KISS: Keep it simple, stupid
-- Do one thing (version bumping), and do it well
+- Do one thing (version ongezaing), and do it well
 - Support the most common file types used for project versioning, e.g., ``__init__.py``, ``package.json``, etc.